habi/acinar-analysis-manuscript/manuscript.md

 For day 4, we analyzed 125 acini, for day 10 we analyzed 58 acini, for day 21 we analyzed 42 acini, and for day 60 we analyzed 43 acini.

 An overview of our process is shown in figure @fig:01.
-Panels A&ndash;D depict a representative light microscopy image for each assessed time point.
+Panels A--D depict a representative light microscopy image for each assessed time point.
-Panels E&ndash;H of figure @fig:01 each correspond to one slice of the tomographic data sets acquired at TOMCAT.
+Panels E--H of figure @fig:01 each correspond to one slice of the tomographic data sets acquired at TOMCAT.
-Panels I&ndash;L of figure @fig:01 show the middle slice of the datasets used for the stereological analysis of the extracted acini.
+Panels I--L of figure @fig:01 show the middle slice of the datasets used for the stereological analysis of the extracted acini.
 The acinus is shown in light gray as an overlay over the tomographic data.

 ![Example images for each of the assessed time points.
-  A&ndash;D: Representative light microscopy images.
+  A--D: Representative light microscopy images.
-  E&ndash;H: One slice of the tomographic data sets.
+  E--H: One slice of the tomographic data sets.
-  I&ndash;L: Middle slice of one of the extracted acini.
+  I--L: Middle slice of one of the extracted acini.
   The extracted acinus is overlaid on the tomographic dataset.
   Panels J and K also show the segmentation stopper at the left border of the image.
   The shown images correspond to the middle slice of the full data sets used for the stereological analysis.